Q: Our union leadership says this contract is a victory and the best we can get. Why should we strike for more?

-A: While we don’t know what’s in the contract, we do know that there is no money in the budget to fund it, so any gains it includes will be extracted at a high price from students, adjuncts, and other workers at CUNY.
+A: The contract is not a victory–read more about it in our contract FAQ.
+We are especially concerned that there is no money in the budget to fund its salary increases, so they would be extracted at a high price from students, adjuncts, and other workers at CUNY.
 Fighting over crumbs harms all students and workers, and higher education in general.
-We won’t win anything better by waiting.
+We can do better by fighting harder.

 Q: Last time when we approved an unfunded contract, the state legislature followed up with a special “pay bill” to cover the cost.
 Won’t that happen again?